 The United States is now infested with well-guarded, well-fortified, tyrannical edifices of empire and capital — from banks and towering office buildings clustered in metropolitan cityscapes to the growing for-profit prisons and juvenile detention centers scattered out beyond the exurbs.
 Even my neighborhood in Brooklyn sits beneath the shadow of the towering Citigroup building in Queens, its name lit-up twenty-four hours a day with a piercing and all-seeing glow like the eye of Sauron, cowing the population into submission.

 A juicy target, for sure.
 But as the handful of protesters at the 2009 G-20 summit in Pittsburgh could tell you, the armies of capital are eager to deploy weapons that would terrify Philip K. Dick.
 A show-of-force in the millions could certainly overcome such an arsenal and capture the Pentagon itself, but let’s face it — the American brain is rotten with media-saturated complacency at best and Fox News Kochery at worst.
 We, the American Left, are small in number, squeamish and merciful in sentiment.
 We must work with what we have.
-Therefore we must target neoliberalism’s least-fortified yet most potent power center: the Ivy League University, the soft pink belly of the 21st century plutocracy.
+Therefore we must target neoliberalism’s least-fortified yet most potent power center: the Ivy League University, the soft pink belly of the twenty-first-century plutocracy.

 “Neoliberalization was from the beginning a project to restore class power,” as David Harvey, perhaps the world’s most astute critic and scholar of neoliberal plunder, put it.
 Then what better place to strike than the very institutions which cement and propagate this power?
 If we’re to strangle the practitioners of neoliberalism, we must go looking in its crib when the young plutocrat’s brain is a confused mush, delicate and fragile with a cocktail of Adderall, sexual entitlement, and post-bacchanalic intestinal distress — or socially crippled with a daily regimen of Internet pornography and video game addiction.